-It is possible to supplement iodine, but it is important to note that are different types, and it is not possible to consume those used for topical application that can be bought in pharmacies.
+It is possible to supplement iodine, but it is important to note that there are different types, and it is impossible to consume those used for topical application that can be bought in pharmacies.
 The two types of iodine that we can drink for health benefits are Nascent iodine and Lugol’s iodine.

 Iodine deficiency can lead to many different diseases and conditions, some of which are very serious and potentially fatal.

-Iodine is necessary to keep the thyroid gland healthy (thus protecting from radiation and helping the body to maintain a healthy weight).
+Iodine is necessary to keep the thyroid gland healthy (thus protecting it from radiation and helping the body to maintain a healthy weight).
 It helps thyroid problems like hypothyroid and hyperthyroid disorders and goitre; another issue that it can treat is fibroids and cysts of all kinds.
-Because the thyroid will function correctly with sufficient amounts of iodine present, it can then effectively regulate the weight, leading to the loss of unwanted fat.
+Because the thyroid will function correctly with sufficient amounts of iodine, it can then effectively regulate the weight, leading to unwanted fat loss.

 When you have enough iodine, you are less likely to suffer from diabetes, constipation, high blood pressure, and cancer.
 It has the power to fix many of the body’s health issues, so if you find that you are deficient, this might be the answer to many of your current health problems – even those that we have come to accept as normal, like brain fog and lethargy.